Make Space for Creativity and Innovation

 The second principle is regular creative time.

-When leading teams, I schedule a weekly block for creative problem solving
+When leading teams, I schedule fortnightly blocks for creative problem solving

 Not a special event.
 Not an offsite.
 Not an innovation sprint.